MartaGBayona/projectFrontendII/README.md

 1. Home:

+## Bug  :collision:

+The header input is not working

 <image src="./img/ReadmeImageTop.png" alt="Home">

 2. Posts:
 The superAdmin manages the posts from the same Posts page, having exclusive access to a button to delete the posts

+## Bug  :collision:

+The delete button on posts only works when clicked in the central position.
+Possible issues with CSS overlap.

 <image src="./img/Posts.png" alt="Posts">